-"This is the second time we have brought Ran to the Thwaites Glacier to study the subglacial area.
+"This is the second time we have brought Ran to the Thwaites glacier to study the subglacial area.
 With Ran, we became the first researchers in the world to enter Thwaites in 2019.
 On the new expedition, we are visiting the area again.
 Although we have seen the melting and movement of the ice from satellite data, with Ran we will get close-up images of the subglacial area and information about the exact mechanisms behind the melting," said Anna Wahlin.

-During the dive under 200-500 m thick ice, Ran had no continuous communication with the research vessel RV/IB Araon.
+During the dive under the 200-500 m thick ice, Ran had no continuous communication with the research vessel RV/IB Araon.
 The route was pre-programmed and thanks to the advanced navigation system, Ran was able to find his way back to open water.

 "It's almost like looking for a needle in a haystack, without even knowing where the bottom of the tank is.
-At this point, Ran's battery is dead.
+At this point, Ran's battery was dead.
 All we know is that something unusual happened under the ice.
 We think the submersible had a problem, then something prevented it from escaping," said Anna Wahlin.

 Thu Thao (According to SciTechDaily )